D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

   Please note that if input_type_rt is nv12, the input layout of quanti.onnx is NHWC.
 :::

-**Model Compilation Phase** uses the Horizon model compiler to convert the quantized model into the computation instructions and data supported by the Horizon platform.
-The output of this phase is a \*.bin model, which is the model that can be run on the Horizon embedded platform, and it is the final output of the model conversion.
+**Model Compilation Phase** uses the D-Robotics model compiler to convert the quantized model into the computation instructions and data supported by the D-Robotics platform.
+The output of this phase is a \*.bin model, which is the model that can be run on the D-Robotics embedded platform, and it is the final output of the model conversion.

 #### Interpretation of Conversion Results
 This section will introduce the interpretation of the successful conversion status and the analysis methods for unsuccessful conversions.
 To confirm the successful model conversion, you need to confirm from three aspects: the "makertbin" status information, similarity information, and the "working_dir" output.